Sharen-Rajenthiran/toDoApp-via-asp.net-react/README.md

 1. Add several to do lists functionality.
 2. Add Authentication methods.
 3. To do lists for multiple users.
 Sign in with email and password.
+4. Use .gitignore files for push and pull.

 ---